How We Help

 For Madiba day , we distributed kiddies goodie boxes to the children at Litha Primary school in Gugulethu.
 We were deeply inspired by the Management and staff who make a tremendous difference in the life of the underprivileged learners.

-We also saw the launch of our Muslim Youth Leadership Program.
+We launched AGEM, our Youth Leadership Programme.
 The youth saw two youth camps and a hike.
 They have learnt a variety of leadership and life skills.